The-Blockchain-Company/bcc-node/scripts/benchmarking/README.md

 Run `./scripts/benchmarking/mainnet.sh`

-This script connects to several BCIO nodes on mainnet.
+This script connects to several TBCO nodes on mainnet.

 ## Submit a tx to the testnet